-- Who invented the telescope? - What were the Galileo's telescopic observations that challenged the Ptolemaic geocentric system and how?
-What was the strongest evidence against it? - Why is it not possible to see phases other than a crescent of Venus according to the Ptolemaic model ? - Copernicus' book "The Revolutions" did not made much controversy when it was published.
-Why was it banned in 1616, more than 80 years later? - Why did supporters of the Ptolemaic system were reluctant to believe that sunspots were real? - Why is the argument against the motion of the Earth by Aristotle that falling objects would fall at an angle wrong? - According to Galileo what is the natural state of motion of an object? - Why does a feather fall slower than a stone on Earth even though according to Galileo they should fall at the same rate. - Suppose somebody is throwing a baseball vertically upward from a pickup truck moving at a uniform speed.
-What is the path of the ball - As seen from the truck? - As seen by somebody on the ground? - In the example of the falling ball from a tower, according to Galileo ball continue moving horizontally after it was released.
-What about the friction from air?
-Isn't the horizontal motion of the ball slows down due to air friction?
+- Who invented the telescope? - What did Galileo's observations of the Moon reveal? - What was the significance of Galileo observing phases of Venus? - What was the significance of Galileo observing satellites of Jupiter? - How did Galileo's observations help undermine the prevailing views of the Ptolemaic model of the Universe and Aristotle's physics? - Why is it not possible to see phases other than a crescent of Venus according to the Ptolemaic model? - What was the strongest telescopic evidence against the Ptolemaic model? - How did the Galileo's observation of the Milky way helped to resolve the failure of astronomers to detect stellar parallax. - Copernicus' book "The Revolutions" did not made much controversy when it was published.
+Why was it banned in 1616, more than 80 years later? - Why did supporters of the geo-centric system were reluctant to believe that sunspots were real? - Why is the argument against the motion of the Earth by Aristotle that falling objects would fall at an angle wrong? - According to Galileo what is the natural state of motion of an object? - Why does a feather fall slower than a stone on Earth even though according to Galileo they should fall at the same rate.